Impact

 We recognize our organization lacks diversity and mirrors the inequality existing in STEM, academia, and research.
 We must hold ourselves accountable and do better.
 In addition to our efforts to transfer our knowledge and expertise to a greater community and provide open access to high-quality, high-resolution elevation data, we commit to improve ourselves as well as our reach.
 As a science support organization, we are committed to providing a safe, inclusive, and equitable environment to all in our community.

 The PGC User Services team collectively work to engage its users, the science community, and the general public.
-PGC provides workshops (notably our Summer Polar Boot Camp), webinars, and online documentation (check out our continuously growing Guides section) geared to both core and new users.
+PGC provides workshops, webinars, and online documentation (check out our continuously growing Guides section) geared to both core and new users.

 PGC has impacted millions of “armchair explorers” with our Google Street View campaign (Antarctica, Greenland) and educates and engages with learners of all ages by visiting local schools and community events.